cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 ## Introduction

-As I was talking about maths with a friend of mine, he mentioned modular arithmetic.
-Even though I had no idea what this was, the subject really seemed interesting: In the realm of $RR^n$, we typically operate with an infinite number of elements.
-However, what if we were to restrict ourselves to a finite set of, let's say, $79$ elements?
+While chatting about math with a friend, he brought up modular arithmetic—a concept I hadn’t heard of but was instantly intrigued by.
+Imagine this: instead of dealing with endless numbers, what if we worked within a closed loop, where everything resets after hitting, say, $79$?
+Modular arithmetic does exactly that, turning numbers into a finite, repeating cycle that unlocks surprising properties and patterns.

 Let's take a simple equation to demonstrate this way of thinking: